xzzulz/blue-tree/readme.md

 Pulls node object from its tree, and returns it (node).
 Other nodes of the tree are left in consistent state.

+* node.walk( action )
+Calls "action" function on all the nodes below "node".
+Descend recursively on subnodes of subnodes.

+* node.sub.each( action )
+Calls "action" function on all the direct subnodes of "node", only the first level of depth.
+No recursion.